 Oh!
 And one more thing!
 As I sat there scribbling my notes with one of my Just Frances pens, a member of the museum’s staff approached me to let me know that using ink pens was not allowed.
 He requested that I use a pencil instead (and kindly handed me one).
 I have never heard of an ink prohibition in a museum before and from the sounds of it, neither have my Facebook friends.
 Have you?
 Or was this just a one-off little quirk?

-[The image with this post is my own rough sketch of the Pieces of Noon piece.
-It’s not nearly as good as the original, but I’m not really an artist so that’d OK!]
+[The image with this post is my rough sketch of the Pieces of Noon piece.
+It’s not nearly as good as the original, but I’m not an artist so that’d be OK!]

 * Symbolism, much like horoscopes, makes me laugh in cynicism often because we can all interpret whatever we want out of things.
 It’s all about the spin.
 But, as I said, this is my blog and this is my interpretation!
 You are, of course, welcome to share your interpretations in the comment section.